Thursday, 29 September 2016

 The Book Depository

-“Uncertain Logic” by Christopher L. Bennett is the third novel in the “Birth of the Federation” series which continues the adventures of the crew from Star Trek Enterprise.
-I have been thoroughly enjoying this series of novels and wasn’t surprised when I found myself appreciating this novel just as much as the others.
+"Live by the Code" by Christopher L. Bennett is the fourth novel in the “Birth of the Federation” series which continues the adventures of the crew from Star Trek Enterprise.
+The series has been a thoroughly enjoyable one, right from the start so I was looking forward to getting my hands on this book.

 Chronological Period: 2267